eoyilmaz/stalker/docs/source/design.rst

 different :class:`.Task`\ s those need to be done sequentially or in parallel to complete that project.

-A Task relates to a work, a work is a quantity of time spend or going to be spend for that specific task.
-The time spend on the course of completion of a Task can be recorded with :class:`.TimeLog`\ s.
-TimeLogs shows the time of an artist has spent for a certain Task.
+A Task relates to a work, a work is a quantity of time spent or going to be spend for that specific task.
+The time spent on the course of completion of a Task can be recorded with :class:`.TimeLog`\ s.
+TimeLogs show the total time spent by an artist for a certain Task.
 So it holds information about how much **effort** has been spent to complete a Task.

 During the completion of the Task or at the end of the work a **User** creates